nswaswaJim/lutembe/pages/about.md

 {% include navigation.html %}

 Oh You clicked the image instead of the navigation links!
 Ok now you have a tangent.
-Happens to me all the time...

 Ok, this image is NOT from biking around the island.
 It was an image I put on the page as a placeholder while making the site, and is just too good to take down.